Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 @Hudson2000SSSAJ considers that this *soil-landscape paradigm* provides the fundamental scientific basis for soil survey.

-In the most general sense, both conventional and PSM represent a specific application of the universal model of spatial variation, which is explained in greater detail in Chapter \@ref(statistical-theory). @Burrough1998OUP [p.133] described the universal model of soil variation as a special case of the universal
+In the most general sense, both conventional soil mapping and PSM represent ways of applying the *soil-landscape paradigm* via the universal model of spatial variation, which is explained in greater detail in Chapter \@ref(statistical-theory). @Burrough1998OUP [p.133] described the universal model of soil variation as a special case of the universal